mlsteele/one-time-chat/README.md

 ## Client
-User uses a client running on a computer to communicate with other users.
+User uses a client running on a computer to communicate with other users. python client.py 'server address' 'user name' for example python client.py localhost:9050 andres

+once the client is running you can send message as follows: send 'recipient' 'message'

+recieve messages by entering a newline
 ## Server
 Runs on a server and relays messages between clients.